MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/develop/creating-a-driver-verification-log.md

 ## Prepare the driver

 1. Before running the code analysis tools, build and link your driver using the latest Windows Driver Kit (WDK).
-1. For the driver solution, select a Release configuration as the solution configuration and x64 as the solution platform.
+1. Select **Release** for the solution configuration and **x64** for the solution platform.

 ## Determine and run the required tests

-1. To determine which tests are required for the version of Windows you wish to certify for, see the [Static Tools Logo Test](/windows-hardware/test/hlk/testref/6ab6df93-423c-4af6-ad48-8ea1049155ae).
+To determine which tests are required for the version of Windows you wish to certify for, see the [Static Tools Logo Test](/windows-hardware/test/hlk/testref/6ab6df93-423c-4af6-ad48-8ea1049155ae).

 Run the following tests, as required.

 - Run CodeQL.
 Address and fix defects that are found.
 Certification fails if defects that are deemed "Must-Fix" aren't corrected.
 For more information about CodeQL and the Static Tools Logo Test, see [CodeQL and the Static Tools Logo Test](../devtest/static-tools-and-codeql.md).

 - Run [Static Driver Verifier](../devtest/static-driver-verifier.md).
 For information about creating the log file, see [Creating a log file for Static Driver Verifier](creating-a-log-file-for-static-driver-verifier.md) and [Using Static Driver Verifier to find defects in drivers](../devtest/using-static-driver-verifier-to-find-defects-in-drivers.md).

 - Run Code Analysis tool for drivers.
 Address and fix any defects that are found.
 See [Creating a log file for the code analysis tool](creating-a-log-file-for-the-code-analysis-tool.md) and [How to run Code Analysis for drivers](../devtest/how-to-run-code-analysis-for-drivers.md).
 For more information about code analysis, see [Analyzing Application Quality by Using Code Analysis Tools](/previous-versions/visualstudio/visual-studio-2013/dd264897(v=vs.120)).

 ## Create the driver verification log

 1. From the **Driver** menu, select **Create Driver Verification Log**.
 1. Verify that the *Code Analysis Log*, *Static Driver Verifier Log*, and *CodeQL Log* files are detected.
-Select **Create**.
+1. Select **Create**.

 The driver verification log has the file name extension .DVL.XML.
 The log is created in the project folder, for example, \\*myDriverProject*\\*myDriverName*.DVL.XML.